 A: Everything we do here at GSK is based on science.
 Each scientific breakthrough over the years has paved the way for the creation of future vaccines for diseases currently beyond our reach.

-If we go back in time, the scientist who first imagined the possibility of vaccination was Louis Pasteur, who discovered that infectious agents were causing diseases.
+If we go back in time, following the discovery that infectious agents were causing diseases, the first scientist who imagined the possibility of vaccination was Louis Pasteur.

 Fast forward to the 1940s and it became possible to grow cells outside of their natural environment.
 Scientists could now grow viruses in the lab.
 This resulted in the development of vaccines against measles, mumps, rubella and polio.

 The hard work of scientists didn’t end there.
 At the end of the 1970s, the next big discovery was conjugate vaccines; bringing antigens and carrier proteins together to help ensure adequate vaccine protection.
-This made the pneumococcal and meningococcal vaccines possible.
+This made vaccines against some of the commonest causes of pneumonia and meningitis possible.

 Just a decade later and the discovery of recombinant DNA coupled with progress in genomics paved the way for the development of the first-ever Hepatitis B, Human Papillomavirus (HPV) and Meningitis B vaccines.

 Today we’re working on innovation in areas such as adjuvant technologies which help improve the body’s immune response to certain vaccines.
-These advances have made our malaria and zoster candidate vaccines possible.
+These advances have made our malaria and shingles vaccines possible.